 - None.
-No restrictions. - PIN Code.
-The admin PIN code needs to be entered before restricted functionalities in Documenting Calibrator are allowed. - Blocked.
+No restrictions. - Mobile Supervisor's PIN Code or User ID & password.
+These admin credentials need to be entered before restricted functionalities in Documenting Calibrator are allowed. - Blocked.
 Restricted functionalities are blocked, i.e. not allowed at all, in Documenting Calibrator.